Live the History!

 The first version of Diana was installed on top of Madison Square Garden’s tower in 1891.
 The 18-foot high statue was to catch the wind with her copper scarf and rotate, but did not work well because of its weight.
 The designers also felt it was too large for the tower and created a smaller, lighter version that was 14.5 feet and weighed less than 60% of the first version.
 It was installed in 1893.
 The gold plating on Diana caught the sun and could be seen all over New York City and as far away as New Jersey.
 In the evening, electric lights illuminated the statue.

-Diana #1 was shipped to the Chicago’s exposition and placed on top of the Agricultural Building.
+The first Diana was shipped to the Chicago’s exposition in 1893, and placed on top of the Agricultural Building.
 Eight months after the exposition’s closing, a major fire destroyed the building, and the lower half of the statue was demolished; the upper half survived but was later lost or discarded.

-Diana #2 was removed in 1925 when Madison Square Garden was slated for demolition to make way for the new location of the New York Life Insurance Company.
-It took 7 years of searching to find an appropriate location in New York City for Diana #2 at the Philadelphia Museum of Art.
+The second Diana was removed in 1925 when Madison Square Garden was slated for demolition to make way for the new location of the New York Life Insurance Company.
+After 7 years of unsuccessfully searching for an appropriate location in New York City, the company donated this Diana to the Philadelphia Museum of Art.
 After a much needed restoration, Diana has remained on display for more than 80 years on the balcony of the museum’s Great Stair Hall.

 No one knows what happened to this Atlas-Globe Mullins statue.
 The theory, which remains undocumented and unproven, is that it was melted down for the war effort.
 An interesting article appears on the website, untappedcities.com titled “Lost: 33 Foot High, 8 Ton, Statue — Have You Seen It?”
 Rumors say that a photo was seen in 1947 showing the statue still in place.
 Did someone steal it?
 Is it residing out of the public eye on someone’s private estate?
 Or did someone date the photo incorrectly?